Katy Garretson

-Kathleen Garretson (born May 15, 1963) is an American television director, producer and podcaster.
+Kathleen Elizabeth Garretson is an American television director, producer and podcaster.
 Garretson has directed episodes of the sitcoms Frasier, 2 Broke Girls, Fuller House and the season one finale of the Punky Brewster reboot in 2021, among others, as well as producing Hallmark's Garage Sale Mystery movies.
 She received the Frank Capra Lifetime Achievement Award from the Directors Guild of America (DGA) in 2012.
 Garretson also hosted the hit podcast "Mojo Girl Madness."

 Early life

 Kathleen Garretson was born in Nuremberg, West Germany, where her father, a Captain in the U.S. Air Force, was stationed.
 Her parents were John Thomas Garretson, of Tucson, Arizona, where he earned his business degree from the University of Arizona, and Elinor Van Haltern, from Dallas, Texas, and a graduate of Southern Methodist University (SMU).
 Garretson is a graduate of the University of Southern California in Los Angeles, earning degrees in both Journalism and Business Communications.
 At USC, Garretson was a member of the Delta Delta Delta sorority, and was an award-winning member of the USC Speech & Debate Team.
 She became interested in the film industry while working at her college job as a tour guide at Universal Studios.